coderefinery/cmake/_episodes/03-hello-world-cmake.md

 ## CMake Motivation

-When you move your application or code base to another platform, you will need to modify your Makefiles.
-If your software is used on several platforms, you easily end up doing almost identical modifications in several places.
-On Microsoft Windows you may have to use a separate build systems.
-Your changes in the Makefiles do rarely applies to Microsoft Windows
+- When you move your application or code base to another platform, you will need to modify your Makefiles or write a configuration script.
+- If your software is used on several platforms, you easily end up doing almost identical modifications in several places.
+- On Microsoft Windows you may have to use a separate build systems.
+- Your changes in the Makefiles do rarely apply to Microsoft Windows.

 ## Hello-world example